 Birds of Prey Exhibit (Kid’s Section)

-Sponsored by the good folk at The Sharon Audubon Center, this is your chance to meet one of their hawks and owls up close and personal.
+Sponsored by the good folk at The Sharon Audubon Center, festival-goers got to meet their hawks and owls up close and personal.
 Hurt in the wild and now cared for by Sharon Audubon, these magnificent birds are the ambassadors for their species.
-Stop by to learn about these wonderful aviators and the Audubon’s work in rehabbing and releasing them.
+It was a great opportunity to learn about these wonderful aviators and the Audubon’s work in rehabbing and releasing them.

 The Harpoon Dodgers

-Dave Boyle and Dave Stout make their Earth Day debut with an eclectic selection of acoustic indie and roots rock favorites.
+Dave Boyle and Dave Stout made their Earth Day debut with an eclectic selection of acoustic indie and roots rock favorites.

 “Cooking with the Sun” (Kid’s Section)

-Back for their third year, this Grammy nominated father-son team will break out smiles with their brand of acoustic “World Fusion, New Age” and Jam-Band music.
+Unable to join us in 2014 last minute, we’re hoping to have this outstanding Grammy nominated father-son team to join us again this year to break out smiles with their brand of acoustic “World Fusion, New Age” and Jam-Band music.

 “Inside the Hive” w/ Beekeeper Jeff Shwartz (Kid’s Section)

 Jeff Shwartz is on the board of directors for southwestern CT’s Backyard Beekeeper Association and is a wealth of knowledge about honeybees.
-He’ll bring his honeycomb and bees (locked tightly in glass) to discuss the benefits of our insect friends and beekeeping in our community.
+He brought his honeycomb and bees (locked tightly in glass) to discuss the benefits of our insect friends and beekeeping in our community.

-Led by Newtown’s own Vance Provey, this Jazz-Funk-Fusion outfit is a who’s who of CT rock and jazz musicians that will be sure to have you swingin’ & groovin’.
+Led by Newtown’s own Vance Provey, this Jazz-Funk-Fusion outfit is a who’s who of CT rock and jazz musicians that had everyone swingin’ & groovin’.

 Taiko Drumming w/ Fraser Woods School (Kid’s Section)

-A high energy band out of Danbury that covers rock and pop from the Stones and CCR to Lady Gaga and Bruno Mars.
+This high energy band out of Danbury covered rock and pop from the Stones and CCR to Lady Gaga and Bruno Mars.

 Mark Barden & Friends

-Newtown guitarist Mark Barden — whose band “Alternate Universe” is a town favorite – will close the day with great licks, jamming tunes and a few surprise friends.
+Newtown guitarist Mark Barden — whose band “Alternate Universe” is a town favorite – closed the day with great licks, jamming tunes and an extended set that left everyone wanting more.

-Come hungry and make plans to either grab lunch, some tasty snacks, or great beverages while browsing our festival.
-Featuring Aquarian Caterers global cuisine, My Place pizza, Biscotti Etc., Catering by Roxanne’s grilled favorites, Geppeto’s Italian Ice and great java from Candlewood Roasters, our Food Court offers plenty of options for everyone!
+An abundance of lunch options, tasty snacks, and great beverages were enjoyed by everyone while browsing our festival.
+Featuring Aquarian Caterers global cuisine, My Place pizza, Biscotti Etc., Catering by Roxanne’s grilled favorites, Geppeto’s Italian Ice and great java from Candlewood Roasters, our Food Court offered plenty of options for everyone!